oelu/fg_log_parser/README.md

                     Sentbytes

 # Features
-* Missing values will be substituted with ‘None’
+* Missing values will be substituted with 'None'
 * Log format can be specified with parameters for `srcip`, `dstip`, `dport`, `protocol`, `rcvdbytes`, `sentbytes` fields.
 * Default logfile format is the fortigate traffic log.
 The log format can be adjusted to other log formats, for example iptables logs.
-* Export to .csv format is possible
+* Export to CSV and JSON formats is possible

 # Example Session